Gangwar has many responsibilities on his shoulders

 By giving Gangwar again the same portfolio, Prime Minister Modi has given a message that how important labour reform is for his government.

-Spelling out the priority of Modi government, Gangwar said after assuming charge of office that "we will try to complete the labour reform agenda".
+Spelling out the priority of Modi government, Gangwar said after assuming charge of office "we will try to complete the labour reform agenda".

-According to reports, the government is working in the direction to reform the labour sector as per the recommendations of Second National Commission on Labour by amalgamating, simplifying and rationalising 44 Central laws
+According to reports, the government is working in the direction to reform the labour sector as per the recommendations of Second National Commission on Labour by amalgamating, simplifying and rationalising 44 Central laws.

 The Commission has called for bringing the labour sector under four umbrella Labour Codes on (i) wages; (ii) industrial relations; (iii) social security & welfare; and (iv) occupational safety, health and working conditions.